ventus-ag/documentation/content/products/images/image-from-snapshot.md

 To find more detailed instructions about Snapshot creation, see the article: [VM's Snapshots](https://docs.ventuscloud.eu/products/storage/manage-snapshots/).
 {{% /notice %}}

-You can check if this Snapshot is working correctly by creating Virtuale Machine from it:
+You can check if this Snapshot is working correctly by creating Virtual Machine from it:
 ![](../../../assets/images/tutorials/0-4.png?classes=border,shadow)